So a while ago I found an original Nintendo Famicom console. I was also a little disappointed to discover that I couldn’t tune it into my TV set.

 - Solder a 150Ω resistor to pin 22 of the PPU.

 - Solder a 100Ω resistor to pin “E” of the transistor, and join it to the 150Ω

 - Solder a 33uf capacitor to the combined resistors and use this as the video out.
 (Positive leg to resistors.)

 As for the Audio Mod.
-All that’s needed to get mono sound is to solder a 220uf cap to pin 46 of the cartridge connector (positive leg to pin) and connect a socket.
+All that’s needed to get mono sound is to solder a 220uf cap to pin 46 of the cartridge connector. (positive leg to pin) and also connect a socket.

 That’s all for this mod I think.
 I wanted to leave it as original as possible.
-Like I said there are other more complicated mods, even RGB, This was a quick and effective way to get Composite from a RF only Famicom and get it playable on a PAL TV.
+Like I said there are other more complicated mods.
+Even RGB can be achieved with more time in addition to more hardware.
+This was a quick and effective way to get Composite from a RF only Famicom and get it playable on a PAL TV.

 If you have any questions please leave a comment below.